Terminal 3 Museum Exhibitions

-For 50 years, the City of Phoenix has promoted friendship, peace and prosperity with cities around the world through its Sister Cities program.
-Phoenix Sister Cities was established in 1972 as a nonprofit organization seeking to develop strong relationships and build a better understanding with designated cities.
-Phoenix’s first Sister City relationship was established with Hermosillo, Mexico in 1976.
-Since then, Phoenix has linked with ten more cities creating international partnerships and business opportunities for the citizens of Phoenix through educational, cultural and artistic exchange programs and events.
+For 50 years, the City of Phoenix has promoted friendship, peace, and prosperity with cities around the world through its Sister Cities program.
+Phoenix Sister Cities was established in 1972 as a nonprofit organization seeking to develop strong relationships and build a better understanding of designated cities.
+Phoenix’s first Sister City relationship was established with Hermosillo, Mexico, in 1976.
+Since then, Phoenix has linked with ten more cities creating international partnerships and business opportunities for the citizens of Phoenix through educational, cultural, and artistic exchange programs and events.

 Today, Sister Cities International serves as the national membership organization for 500 Sister Cities, with relationships between 2,000 communities in more than 140 countries.

-At the heart of every Sister City partnership is an agreement, signed by the mayors of each Sister City, confirming the commitment of each community to the program.
-Gift exchanges between sister cities has been a long-standing tradition.
-Culturally significant gifts are often presented at the onset of the agreement as well as for specific anniversaries.
+At the heart of every Sister City partnership is an agreement signed by the mayors of each, confirming each community's commitment to the program.
+Gift exchanges between sister cities have been a long-standing tradition.
+Culturally significant gifts are often presented at the onset of the agreement and for specific anniversaries.
 This exhibition presents a sampling of gifts from Phoenix’s sister cities.